 - Life Services

 In addition to the typical basic goods found in its warehouses/stores, Costco offers services, such as photo printing services, life insurance (under Life Services), and payroll services (under Business Services).
-This element of the marketing mix shows that Costco Wholesale Corporation has expanded its product mix to a considerable degree of diversification.
+This element of the marketing mix shows that Costco Wholesale Corporation has expanded its product mix to a considerable degree of diversification to meet market demand.
+The evolution of this element of the marketing mix represents product development for growth and competitiveness.
+Thus, the marketing strategy relates to Costco’s generic competitive strategy and intensive growth strategies, in terms of product-focused strategies and marketing campaigns that facilitate business growth and competitive advantages.

 Place/Distribution in Costco’s Marketing Mix

 Warehouse-style stores are the main places where Costco sells its products.
-This element of the marketing mix refers to the venues through which the firm distributes or sells its products to customers.
-Costco’s main places for product distribution are as follows:
+This 4P element refers to the venues through which the retailer distributes or sells its products to customers.
+In this case, Costco’s marketing strategy involves a product distribution strategy with the following places or locations:

 - Warehouse-style stores

-All of the company’s goods and services are typically available in its warehouse-style stores.
-However, consumers can also purchase products through Costco Wholesale’s e-commerce website.
-Mobile users may use the Costco mobile app to access information about products and to make a purchase.
-Customers may opt to have their online or mobile purchases delivered to their doorstep.
-In this element of the marketing mix, Costco Wholesale Corporation harnesses information technology for a broad market reach.
+The company’s goods and services are available at its warehouse-style stores.
+However, customers can also purchase products through Costco Wholesale’s e-commerce website.
+Mobile users can use the Costco mobile app to access information about products and to make a purchase.
+Customers can opt to have their online or mobile purchases delivered to their doorstep.
+In this element of the marketing mix, Costco Wholesale Corporation harnesses information technology for a wide market reach.
+In the brick-and-mortar aspect, the locations of the warehouses and other facilities reflect Costco Wholesale’s organizational structure, which influences the geographic location of retail operations for the optimal effectiveness of the marketing strategy.

 Costco Wholesale promotes its products through four main marketing communications tactics.
 This element of the marketing mix presents how the firm communicates with its target customers.
-Costco’s main promotion tactics are as follows, arranged according to significance in the company:
+Costco’s main promotion tactics are as follows:

 - Sales promotion